Dear folks,

 From India, Salem

-Presumtion Need Not Be the Priority in Workplace Disciplinary Action-Steps, Rather the Priority Be Obeying Principles of Natural Justice namely i) Employer/Management Can Not Be the Judge in its own Case (Presuming that since Reply is Not Received, The DCharge-sheeted Employee Has Nothing to State in her/His Defence) which Stand is Unlawful, Unethical, Immoral and Unfair, Unjust and Improper.
+i) Employer/Management Cannot Be the Judge in Its Own Case (Presuming that since a Reply is Not Received, the Charged Employee Has Nothing to State in His/Her Defence).
+This Stand is Unlawful, Unethical, Immoral, and Unfair, Unjust, and Improper.

-Was the Show-Cause Notice issued /Served on the Receipient Addressee and Acknowledgement Obtained?
+Was the Show-Cause Notice Issued/Served on the Recipient Addressee, and Was an Acknowledgement Obtained?

-If Written Explanation/Reply in defence was Not Submitted withing the Specified/Stipulated Time, was the Delinquent Employee "Informed" of the Fact that i) Not Replying to Employer's Communication /Orde itself "Constitutes ?Act of Misconduct calling for Disciplinary Action?
+If a Written Explanation/Reply in Defense Was Not Submitted Within the Specified/Stipulated Time, Was the Delinquent Employee Informed of the Fact that:

-If after following the aforesaid Disciplinary Action-Steps, the Delinquent Employee does not Act it would be in order for the Employer/Punishing Authority to proceed with appointing the Enquiry Officer/Committee who should proceed with Enquiry in accordance with Principles of Natural Justice and give all reasonable Opportunities to the Delinquent as well as to the Management Representative to present Management's Case beduring Enquiry Proceedings, May be ex parte Enquiry if and when the delinquuent Employee ABSTAIN from Enquiry
+If, after Following the Aforesaid Disciplinary Action-Steps, the Delinquent Employee Does Not Act, It Would Be in Order for the Employer/Punishing Authority to Proceed with Appointing the Enquiry Officer/Committee.
+The Officer/Committee Should Proceed with the Enquiry in Accordance with the Principles of Natural Justice and Provide all Reasonable Opportunities to the Delinquent Employee as well as to the Management Representative to Present Management's Case During the Enquiry Proceedings.
+There May Be an Ex Parte Enquiry if and When the Delinquent Employee Abstains from the Enquiry.

 Kritarth Team